unioslo/pg-iam/docs/2-db-structure.md

 audit_log
 ```

-To investigate the tables more, it is best to install `pg-idp` and inspect the DB descriptions via `\d`.
+To investigate the tables more, it is best to install `pg-iam` and inspect the DB descriptions via `\d`.

 ## Function overview

-To ease routine tasks for getting information, `pg-idp` provides a set of helper functions which combine information from various tables.
+To ease routine tasks for getting information, `pg-iam` provides a set of helper functions which combine information from various tables.

 ```sql
 person_groups(person_id text)